distbit0/distbit.xyz/_posts/2023-06-15-advantages-of-zettelkasten.md

 tag:
 - zettelkasten
 - tools-for-thought
-title: Benefits of zettelkasten
+title: Advantages of zettelkasten
 ---

-- useful for coming up with ideas, as it makes it easy to quickly write up/elaborate on small ideas and then later connect them to/use them in more abstract ideas later on
+- useful for idea generation, as it makes it easy to quickly write up/elaborate on small ideas and then later connect them to/use them in more abstract ideas later on
 - process of writing about an idea helps generate new ideas and precipitating realisations that wouldn't have otherwise had
 	- it is kind of like a significantly improved version of rubber ducky debugging (https://en.wikipedia.org/wiki/Rubber_duck_debugging) and not just for programming
 		- and also inter-temporal, rather than ephemeral